xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ![](nagios-web-interface-screenshots/01.png)

+*(the configuration files used was made by me & available on my [Github](https://github.com/xeylou/nagios-introduction))*

 ## close

-I found the [nagios documentation](https://www.nagios.org/documentation/) quite well explained (using and compiling nagios from source) although sometimes obsolete *- relating to discontinued stuff* or frustrating *- some requirements missing from current repos*.
+I found the [nagios documentation](https://www.nagios.org/documentation/) quite well explained (using & compiling nagios from source) although sometimes obsolete *- relating to discontinued stuff* or frustrating *- some requirements missing from current repos*.

 Nagios Core is very very old, when doing my searching i was often finding myself reading forums posts from 2007-2009.

 Another thought on Nagios Core is that its "unalive" today.
 Near nothing need to be changed in the code, because it does what it said on the tin.

 The only things its team wants to work on now might be their [cost solutions](https://www.nagios.com/downloads/nagios-xi/change-log/).
 However it's for mission criticial tasks or companies wanted stuff that people charge off.

 *The real power is in the nagiosXI* from a reddit user, and i found it sad from.

-Otherwise, i like nagios core flexibility by its check commands & its community that is still here.
+Otherwise, i like nagios core flexibility by its check commands & its community that is still alive & contribute to plugins & add-ons.